abrinkman/abrinkman/README.md

 Hi there, I'm @abrinkman.
 I'm a cloud architect with a lot of experience in IT infrastructure, Linux and open source software stacks.
+In my daily work I'm involved in container projects, building CI/CD and automation workflows and designing complex hosting solutions.
+In my spare time I like to experiment with new open source technologies and home automation (currently Home Assistant).